Machine Learning · OrevateAI

 What is Supervised Classification?

-Expert Tip: In my 5 years of working with classification models, I found that the quality of your labeled data is paramount.
+Expert Tip: In the 5 years of working with classification models, I’ve found that the quality of your labeled data is paramount.
 Garbage in, garbage out is especially true here.
 Spend time ensuring your labels are accurate and consistent.

 How Does Supervised Classification Work?